Classic Peach Crisp

 - ½ teaspoon cinnamon

 - ½ cup (one stick or 4 ounces) butter, cut into cubes

-- Mix peaches with sugar, cinnamon and nutmeg and place into a 9 x 9-inch baking dish (or something of similar size.
+- Mix peaches with sugar, cinnamon, and nutmeg, and place them into a 9 x 9-inch baking dish (or something of a similar size).

-- In a medium bowl, mix together topping ingredients using pastry blender or fingers till butter is incorporated.
+- Mix topping ingredients in a medium bowl using a pastry blender or your fingers until butter is incorporated.
 Crumble topping over peaches.

-- Pack for about 45 minutes or till topping is golden and filling is bubbling.
+- Bake for about 45 minutes or till the topping is golden and the filling is bubbling.